Panopticon-Project/panopticon-admin/EXAMPLE_APT.md

 APT2000 is a single organization of operators that has conducted a cyber espionage campaign against a broad range of victims since at least 2018.

 ## Campaign or year
-A grouping of adversarial behaviors that describes a set of malicious activities or attacks that occur over a period of time against a specific set of targets.
-Each Campaign should have a name or description and be associated with the below date range.
-Leave blank if there is no discernable campaign
 * Campaign
 * About - [Targetting infrastructure in South East Asia](URL to source)
 * Active from - 01 March 2018